tjamcas/React-Training/Course1-React-js-Essential-Training/Class-Notes-Sec4-5-6-React-js-Essential-Training.md

       - Looking closer at this line in the `App()` function, `const [emotion, setEmotion] = useState("happy");`
         - We are using array deconstruction to name the state variable to `emotion`, and
         - to name the state updater function to `setEmotion`
-          - It is convention to name the state updater function `setState-name` -- in this case state name is 'emotion' and the updater is, then, `setEmotion`
+          - It is convention to name the state updater function `setState-name` -- in this case state name is 'emotion' and the updater is, then, `setEmotion`.
+          - The state updater function can update the value of its state - e.g., `SetEmotion("angry")` changes `emotion` to have value "angry".
+          - If you don't provide the state update function with a value, then it returns the current value of the state - e.g., `setEmotion` returns the current value of `emotion`.
       - ___Note:___ For a refesher on the use of the JavaScript `=>` arrow function, see <https://www.w3schools.com/js/js_arrow_function.asp>.
 The arrow `=>`function is shorthand syntax to declare a JavaScript function.
 - Working with useEffect
   - From W3Schools at <https://www.w3schools.com/react/react_useeffect.asp>: